 Why you need to understand White Supremacy Culture

-Leaders should display strong personal ethics and integrity and belief system.
+Culturally responsive leaders should display strong personal ethics and integrity and belief system.
 To more explicit, leaders should have an understanding of racial bias and institutional oppression.
 Once a leader has an understanding of this, including White Supremacy Culture, s/he can articulate it with confidence, but also offer alternatives to our traditional models of schooling.

 Understanding WSC helps a leader to use both change management theory and critical race theory to implement reform.
 Now, our literacy scaffolds and technology integration has a purpose.
 When a leader speaks about new initiatives or gives feedback on instructional walkthroughs, s/he must be able to explain how their recommendations advance equity and the liberation of oppressed students.